'ZZmisc03'

 Ivo (de) Taillebois, Sheriff of Lincoln, lord of Kendal (b c1020, d c1094)§T§

 Ivo was progenitor of many families.
-However, not only is there uncertainty as to his ancestry, as reported just above, but it is by no means clear that his marriages have been fully confirmed. http://users.ox.ac.uk/~prosop/prosopon/issue2-2.pdf (which was kindly brought to our attention by a site visitor, TG, 07.01.05) identifies only Beatrix as offspring of the marriage to Lucy and draws attention to the fact that Lucy's inheritance passed to her sons by her second & third marriages and not to any son by her (first) marriage to Ivo.
+However, not only is there uncertainty as to his ancestry, as reported just above, but it is by no means clear that his marriages have been fully confirmed. http://users.ox.ac.uk/~prosop/prosopon/issue2-2.pdf (which was kindly brought to our attention by a contributor, TG, 07.01.05) identifies only Beatrix as offspring of the marriage to Lucy and draws attention to the fact that Lucy's inheritance passed to her sons by her second & third marriages and not to any son by her (first) marriage to Ivo.

 m1.
 Gundred

-1. Aelfred de Tailbois 'the Englishman' (b c1045)
+1. Aelfred de Tailbois 'the Englishman' (b c1045) GHJSY

 Some sources suggest that Aelfred was the same person as Eldred of Workington, lord of Kendal.

-2. Matilda Taillebois possibly dau of Ivo, if so then probably of this marriage
+2. Matilda Taillebois possibly dau of Ivo, if so then probably of this marriage GHJSY

 m.
-Hugh de Beauchamp (a 1066)
+Hugh de Beauchamp (a 1066) GHJSY

 m2.
 Lucy (dau of either Algar, Earl of Mercia, or Thorold, Sheriff of Lincoln)

-3. Beatrix de Taillebois
+3. Beatrix de Taillebois Y

 m1.
 Ethelred